Getting around Bristol

 If you drive to Bristol, we recommend using a Park and Ride service instead of driving into the city.

-To use a scooter, you need to download the Voi app.
-This provides information on where to pick up a scooter, where you can to use it, costs and much more.
-University students taking part in the trial can apply for discounts.
+To use a scooter, you need to download the TIER app.
+This provides information on where to pick up a scooter, where you can to use it, costs, and much more.
+University staff and students can apply for a 35% discount.

 Travelling home in the dark after late teaching